hazelcast/fraud-detection-onnx/README.md

 From here, you can deploy the feature loading jobs and fraud detection pipeline
 ```
+cd feature-data-loader/
 hz-cli submit -v -t $HZ_ONNX -c org.example.client.DeployFraudDetectionInference \
     target/feature-data-loader-1.0-SNAPSHOT.jar lightgbm_fraud_detection_onnx
 ```

+NOTE: You may find that running on an M1 (or ARM-powered) devices, the Hazelcast-onnx container is occasionally unstable.
+This is due to the fact that the container image was built for the AMD platform.
+It does run on ARM-powered devices via emulation.
+Docker explicitely warns that this may impact and instability

+The image was built for AMD as due to a limitation of  ONNX Runtime (it doesn't support Java on ARM-based devices yet)

+If your hazelcast image becomes unresponsive, simply `docker compose down` and `docker compose -f docker-compose.yml up -d`!

 ## (Optional) Train the model and convert it to ONNX